Chart Color Schemes

 Health performance in Mandurah - East is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Mandurah - East faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Health data shows significant challenges for Mandurah - East with high prevalence of common health conditions across both younger and older age groups.

-Private health cover is high, at approximately 54%, or about 4,493 people.
-The most common conditions are arthritis (10.3%) and mental health issues (8.6%).
-In contrast, 62.1% reported no medical ailments, compared to 63.6% in Greater Perth.
-Residents aged 65 and over comprise 30.5%, or 2,516 people, higher than the 27.5% in Greater Perth.
-Health outcomes among seniors are above average, outperforming general population metrics.
+Approximately 54% (~4,493 people) have private health cover, a rate higher than the Greater Perth average.
+The most prevalent medical conditions are arthritis (10.3%) and mental health issues (8.6%).
+Only 62.1% of residents report no medical ailments compared to 63.6% in Greater Perth.
+Mandurah - East has 30.5% (2,516 people) aged 65 and over, higher than the 27.5% in Greater Perth.
+Health outcomes among seniors are above average, outperforming general population health metrics.

 Frequently Asked Questions - Health